 Board of Directors

-Tiffany Gatesman, the Board President of UCRWG, is an environmental scientist with an MS in Environmental Chemistry from the University of Alaska Fairbanks and a Bachelor of Science in Water and Soil Resource Management from the University of Wisconsin Stevens Point.
+Tiffany Gatesman is the Vice President of UCRWG and an environmental scientist with an M.S. in Environmental Chemistry from the University of Alaska Fairbanks and a B.S. in Water and Soil Resource Management from the University of Wisconsin Stevens Point.
 She has spent her professional years working for the USFS, USFWS, USACE, county governments, and secondary science education.
 Gatesman’s work concentrates on hydrogeochemistry and water resource management that includes research projects conducted in Wisconsin, Alaska, and Guatemala.
 Tiffany’s passions for the environment lead her to become involved with Grand County’s water resource issues.
 With her teaching, scientific, and agriculture background, Gatesman seeks to further the development of the environmental and agricultural education in Grand County.
 She sits on the Board for the Upper Colorado River Watershed Group and is the current President.
 Gatesman originally moved to Grand County to take photographs for the rafting companies.
-After moving away to earn her graduate degree in Alaska, Gatesman, her husband, and two Alaskan sled dogs moved back to Grand County for the love of the abundant recreation in the county such as skiing, biking, hiking, boating, rock climbing, and horseback riding.
+After moving away to earn her graduate degree in Alaska, Gatesman, her husband, and two Alaskan sled dogs moved back to Grand County for the love of the abundant recreation in the county such as skiing, biking, hiking, boating, rock climbing, and horseback riding. [/vc_column_text]

 UCRWG Treasurer Dave and his wife Emily have resided in Grand Lake, Colorado for three years and they have served as interpretative volunteers at Rocky Mountain National Park five summers.
 Prior to moving to Colorado Dave owned and managed an environmental engineering and remediation firm headquartered in Tampa, Florida that provided a broad range of environmental services to federal, state and private clients throughout the southeast.
 Prior to his work in consulting he worked for 10 years as a Senior Hydrologist for the U.S. Geological Survey, Water Resources Division in Albany, New York where he conducted research on acid rainfall and its impact on lakes and watersheds.